GoldgamerYT/Syldoria-Launcher/README.md

-# Syldoria Launcher
+# Syldoria Launcher - Custom Minecraft Launcher with Automatic Mod Installation

-A custom Minecraft launcher with enhanced features for an optimal gaming experience, specifically designed for the Syldoria RP (Roleplay) server project.
+A powerful custom Minecraft launcher featuring automatic mod downloading through CurseForge API integration.
+The Syldoria Launcher provides an enhanced gaming experience specifically designed for the Syldoria RP (Roleplay) server project.

 ![Syldoria Launcher Logo](src/main/resources/icons/logo.png)

-## About the Project
+## About Syldoria Launcher - The Ultimate Custom Minecraft Mod Manager

-The Syldoria Launcher is a specially developed Minecraft launcher that offers an improved user interface and additional features.
-It enables easy installation and management of Minecraft versions, mods, and resource packs required for the Syldoria roleplay server.
+The Syldoria Launcher is an advanced, custom-built Minecraft launcher that transforms your gaming experience with its superior user interface and powerful mod management capabilities.
+It simplifies the installation and management of Minecraft versions, mods, and resource packs required for the immersive Syldoria roleplay server environment.

-### Automatic Mod Download
+### Key Features: Automated Minecraft Mod Management

-**Main Features:**
+**Core Functionality:**
-- **Automatic Mod Download:** The launcher automatically downloads all required mods from the Syldoria server and installs them
+- **Automatic Mod Synchronization:** The launcher automatically downloads, updates, and installs all required mods from the Syldoria server
-- **CurseForge API Integration:** Uses the CurseForge API to obtain mods directly from their repository
+- **Advanced CurseForge API Integration:** Directly accesses the CurseForge repository to ensure you always have the latest compatible mods
-- **Custom Mod Downloader:** Contains a specially developed mod downloader for optimal compatibility and performance
+- **Proprietary Mod Downloader Engine:** Features a custom-developed mod downloading system for maximum performance and compatibility
+- **Streamlined Minecraft Modpack Management:** Handles complete modpack installation with a single click

 **IMPORTANT:**
-- This launcher may only be used for open-source projects.
+- This custom Minecraft launcher is available exclusively for open-source projects.
 Commercial use is not permitted.
-- The launcher is **Windows-only** and does not support Linux or macOS.
+- The launcher is **Windows-compatible only** and does not support Linux or macOS.
-- This launcher is specifically designed for the Syldoria roleplay server project.
+- This Minecraft mod manager is specifically optimized for the Syldoria roleplay server project.

-## Features
+## Complete Feature Set

-- Modern, user-friendly interface
+- Modern, user-friendly game launcher interface
-- Support for Microsoft and Mojang accounts
+- Full support for Microsoft and Mojang Minecraft accounts
-- Easy installation and management of Minecraft versions
+- One-click Minecraft version installation and management
-- Automatic updates
+- Smart automatic updates for both launcher and game content
-- Mod integration and management with automatic download from the server
+- Advanced mod integration with server-synchronized automatic downloads
-- Resource pack management
+- Comprehensive resource pack management system
-- Discord integration
+- Seamless Discord integration for community features
-- Special features for the Syldoria RP server
+- Special enhanced features for the Syldoria RP Minecraft server
-- Custom mod downloader with direct CurseForge API connection
+- Cutting-edge mod downloader with direct CurseForge API connection
+- Custom modpack profile management

-## Requirements
+## System Requirements

-1. **Windows Operating System** - The launcher does not work on Linux or macOS
+1. **Windows Operating System** - The custom launcher is Windows-exclusive
 2. **Java 21 or newer** must be installed
 3. **JavaFX 21.0.5** must be installed
    - Default installation path: `C:/Users/[Username]/JavaFX/javafx-sdk-21.0.5/lib`
 4. **JCEF** (Java Chromium Embedded Framework) must be installed
    - Default installation path: `C:/Users/[Username]/JavaFX/web`

-## Installation
+## Installation Guide

 ### Installing Prerequisites